Arklingh/CLI-Rhythm/README.md

 - **Minimalistic interface**: Clean and simple UI for focusing on music.
 - **Keyboard shortcuts**: Navigate and control the player entirely via keyboard.
 - **Metadata extraction**: Automatically extracts song information such as artist, album, and track title.
+- **Shuffle**: Randomizes the playback order of songs to provide a varied and unpredictable listening experience.
+- **Repeat**: Allows continuous playback of a single track or the entire playlist, looping for uninterrupted listening.

 # Installation